-Bitcoin price predictions for 2024 are everywhere as the Halving approaches.
+Bitcoin price predictions for 2024 were everywhere as the Halving approached.
 So what do the experts say about the Bitcoin price?
 Should you buy Bitcoin?

 The Bitcoin Halving is upon us, so every man and his parrot is making Bitcoin price predictions.
 Should you buy Bitcoin (BTC) now?
 Is it a good time to load up on "digital gold"?
 What does this mean for investors?
 Okay deep breaths, we got you.